 Amber has worked for GNWCAB for 4 years, Currently in the role of Operations and Advice Manager, overseeing the projects and frontline advice services.
 Amber started her GNWCAB journey in 2016 as an Adviser in the NHS team then shortly after became project coordinator the NHS project for 2 years.
 Amber worked for a small charity in Drumchapel L.I.F.E immediately prior to joining our organisation and worked as a Financial Inclusion Officer and Project Coordinator.
 Amber started out her career in the employability field where she worked for 12 years.
 Amber is passionate about helping make a difference to people’s lives and is an advocate for all that we do here at GNWCAB.

 Rebecca Tracy - Business Development Manager

-Since finishing her studies in Multimedia Journalism at Glasgow Caledonian University, Rebecca has worked in the third sector for more than six years in both the UK and abroad.
-While volunteering for four months in Nicaragua, with Raleigh International on a pilot small business project, Rebecca found a strong interest in business development, and has since worked in a number of roles related to organisational development and improving service delivery.
+Rebecca studied Multimedia Journalism at Glasgow Caledonian University and has worked in the third sector for six years both in the UK and abroad.
+Since volunteering for 4 months in Nicaragua with Raleigh International on a pilot small business project, Rebecca has held a strong interest in business development and worked in a number of roles related to organisational development and improving service delivery.

 Hannah studied Sociology and Anthropology at the University of Glasgow.
-After earning her degree, she worked as an intern at the International Street Paper Network, where she mainly worked with social media output and their events such as Vendor Week.
-After travelling for 6 months, Hannah began volunteering at GNWCAB.
-Thereafter she started a job as a General Adviser.
-Today, almost three years since she started volunteering with us, Hannah is now the General Bureau Coordinator, working closely with clients and volunteers to run GNWCAB's front-line services.
+After she obtained her degree, she worked as a intern at the International Street Paper Network where she was mainly worked with social media output as well as working on the ground for their events such as Vendor Week.
+After traveling for 6 months, Hannah then began volunteering at GNWCAB.
+There after she secured a job with GNWCAB and worked as General Adviser.
+Today, almost 3 years since she began her voluntary work, Hannah is now the General Bureau Coordinator where she works closely with clients and volunteers to run GNWCABs service on the frontline.